 A special earthing (grounding) stud is provided on the rear panel of the PowerLab.
 This is an equipotential bonding connection post compatible with the DIN 42801 standard.
 The earthing stud is directly connected to the earth pin of the power socket and the PowerLab chassis.
-It is used as a primary

-The operator should not touch the IC Output socket and the patient at the same time. earth connection (equipotential connection point) in situations that require this type of connection, or if there is no ground provided via the power cord.
+It is used as a primary earth connection (equipotential connection point) in situations that require this type of connection, or if there is no ground provided via the power cord.
 Safety standards in laboratories and similar environments may require additional grounding protection when connecting equipment to human subjects, and their relevant standards or guidelines should be observed.